Possible benefits of Estrogen Supplementation Could Include:

 Estrogen is produced in the ovaries and adrenal glands.
 Men also produce estrogen through a conversion of testosterone, although this is an extremely small amount.
 There are three types of estrogen found in a female’s body, estrone, estradiol and estriol.
 The levels of all of these hormones fall dramatically at the onset of menopause.

-In Europe, most research trials have shown that natural estrogen, especially when taken in conjunction with natural progesterone, protects against breast cancer similar to the way it protects against uterine cancer.
+In Europe, most research trials have shown that natural estrogen, especially when taken in conjunction with natural progesterone, help protects against breast cancer similar to the way it helps protect against uterine cancer.
 In addition, the use of estriol, which is a weak estrogen, has been shown to lower the incidence of breast cancer.
-This article was first published in the Journal of the American Medical Association, which indicated that there was enough presumptive and scientific evidence accumulated to prove that estriol is the safer estrogen as it has been shown to actually decrease the incidence of breast cancer.
+This article was first published in the Journal of the American Medical Association, which indicated that there was enough presumptive and scientific evidence accumulated to prove that estriol is the safer estrogen as it has been shown to actually decrease the incidence of breast cancer.*

 “This manuscript presents a protocol for hormone replacement therapy with natural estrodial, progesterone, testosterone, DHEA and melatonin.
 Using the natural sex steroids which occur naturally in humans represents replacement to ensure attainment of pre-menopausal levels and adequacy of therapy.
 This is inexpensive therapy that gives relief of symptoms, is well tolerated, provides minimal side effects, protects the endometrium, and results in excellent compliance.
 This replacement of natural hormones is based on sound physiologic principles that have been demonstrated to be the preferred method of hormone replacement.”
 Infertility and Reproductive Medicine Clinics of North America; 1995 October; Vol. 6 (4):653-675.